tobytwigger/laravel-settings/docs/_docs/js.md

     }
 ```

 You can access this object with `this.$setting.keys`.
-Once you have a setting object, you can call the following functions
+If you don't dig into the object you'll have a list of all settings.
+If you dig through the namespaces to get a setting object, you can then call the following functions

 - `this.$setting.keys.acme.settings.siteName.get(1)` - Get the value for the model with an ID 1
-- `...siteName.get()` - Get the default value/global setting value
+- `this.$setting.keys.acme.settings.siteName.get()` - Get the default value/global setting value
-- `...siteName.set('value', 1)` - Set the value for the model 1
+- `this.$setting.keys.acme.settings.siteName.set('value', 1)` - Set the value for the model 1
-- `...siteName.set('value')` - Set the default/global value
+- `this.$setting.keys.acme.settings.siteName.set('value')` - Set the default/global value

+### Aliases

+To make accessing these settings easier, the aliases referenced in the configuration will also be applied to these keys.
+If `\Acme\Settings\SiteName` is aliases to `SiteName`, then you can access the JS key with `this.$settings.aliases.siteName`, where you can then call `.get()` or `.set()` as necessary.

 ## JS